lrh0000/devops-tools/README.md

 * Each table is represented with a JSON object, you can add more for each table and change the table names to match your tables.
 * The script will set up autoscaling policies for each table defined in the supplied json file.
 * Number of tables does not matter, you can place as many as you want.
 You can create different parameter files for different stacks and environments and run iterations through a bash script or integrate it into your CI/CD pipeline for restoring the autoscaling settings each time a new deployment is run on the DynamoDb stack.

+# restore-mappings.py

+This script recreates Dynamodb streams and Lambda function triggers for the Dynamodb tables after database restores.
+Particularly useful for automating disaster recovery and restore tests, it can be also useful for CI/CD if any major upgrades break Dynamodb streams and/or Lambda triggers, or adding new Lambda triggers and streams.
+It also cleans up any broken Lambda triggers left over from disaster recovery and major database upgrades.

+Script will check for existing and enabled streams and Lambda triggers and create them only if they are broken or non-existing.

+## Usage

+python restore-mappings.py mappings.json

+* Edit mappings.json and list your tables, stream types and Lambda functions to create the triggers for the Dynamodb streams.

+## Use Cases

+* Restore broken Lambda triggers and streams for Dynamodb tables after disaster recovery and major upgrades
+* Automate adding new Lambda triggers for Dynamodb tables without involving Cloudformation templates, saving time
+* Add monitoring such as Datadog for the Dynamodb tables.
+* Clean up broken Dynamodb triggers